NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/pingone-oidc.md

 # PingOne®

 The PingOne® cloud platform from PingIdentity provides SSO identity management.
-Cloudflare Access supports PingOne as an OIDC identity provider.
+Khulnasoft Access supports PingOne as an OIDC identity provider.

 ## Set up PingOne as an OIDC provider